4 queer and trans happenings to wind you up or down in the week ahead | Xtra Magazine

 What to read:

-Queer American professional soccer player and Olympic gold medalist Megan Rapinoe is releasing her memoir, One Life, on Nov.
-10. The memoir includes anecdotes from Rapinoe’s life and career, like when she took a knee in 2016 during the national anthem in solidarity with Colin Kaepernick.
-She talks about being the first high-profile white athlete to do so and the immediate backlash she received.
-Rapinoe also touches on pressing topics like prison reform, racism, equal pay and white privilege.
-From suing the United States Soccer Federation over gender discrimination to her publicized refusal to visit the White House, Rapinoe hopes she inspires readers to use their voices to impact their communities for the better.
+Brazilian illustrator and author Vitor Martins released the YA novel Here the Whole Time on Nov.
+10. It tells the story of Felipe, a fat teenager relentlessly teased by his peers, who’s looking forward to school break so he can let down his guard and just watch TV in comfort.
+But Felipe’s mother informs him that Caio, a neighbouring teen, will be spending the next 15 days with them while his parents are on vacation.
+Unbeknownst to his mother, Felipe has had feelings for Caio for years.
+Now, Felipe must confront his body image insecurities and work through the idea that someone like Caio could never love him back.

-One Life by Megan Rapinoe will be available on Amazon in the U.S. and Canada on Nov.
-10.
+Here the Whole Time by Vitor Martins is now available to purchase on Amazon in the U.S. and Canada.

 What to listen to: